fahim44/FahimSalamChowdhury/content/posts/program.md

 Now you want to add their values & save the result into `c` memory address.
 Only the central processing unit AKA ***CPU*** has the power to do the adding by using the arithmetic logic unit AKA ***ALU***.
 But how do you let cpu know to do the operation?
-On over the top, if you have intel cpu in one machine & amd cpu on another; they can execute same operation differently according to their architecture.
+On the top of it, if you have intel cpu in one machine & amd cpu on another; they can execute same operation differently according to their architecture.

 Here the intruction set architecture (ISA) comes to rescue.
 ISA provides an abstruction layer which cpu can read, decode, understand the command & execute it.
 ISA defines ***Instructions***, which are *binary string* with a pre-define structure.
-Every instruction has *opcode* (Operation code) on its begining, by reading this cpu can understand what operation it should perform.
+Every instruction has *opcode* (Operation code) at its begining, by reading this cpu can understand what operation it should perform.
 After the opcode follow supporting data/memory address which cpu may need to complete the operation (It is also pre-defined for specific opcode).

 For example, lets say for our machine ISA, the specified opcode length is 6; & the addition instruction opcode is `000001`. & for addition instruction, we also need provide *first param's memory address*, *second param's memory address*, *to save the result memory address* in order.
 Lets assume the address value of `a`, `b` & `c` are `1122`, `3456`, `9976`.